"Li" to "Lon" Obituaries

 Clifton Springs, N. Y. - The death of David Lisk occurred

-at his late residence on Broad street, Wednesday evening at 10 o'clock.
+on Broad street, Wednesday evening at 10 o'clock.

 Mr. Lisk was born at Cooperstown, N. Y., and was 78 years old.
 He had